Token Distillation: Attention-Aware Input Embeddings for New Tokens¶

 Background & Motivation¶

-- For example, the individual subword embeddings of
+- For example, the individual embeddings of

-<_pal><at><able>do not carry the semantics of<_palatable>. - The semantics of multi-subword spans are progressively constructed through the attention and feed-forward layers during contextualization (i.e., neural detokenization).
+<_pal><at><able>do not contain the semantics of<_palatable>. - Multi-subword semantics are constructed incrementally by the Transformer's attention and feed-forward layers during contextualization (neural detokenization).

 Method¶